Toggle menu

 Throughout the works, on-site ecologists are surveying and monitoring the area for all animals to minimise risks to habitats.
 Each stage of works has been timed to minimise impact to ecology, with the reopening of the channel due to be completed before the fish migration season starts in November.

 Cllr Richard Clewer, Leader of Wiltshire Council, said: It is a key priority for us to protect Wiltshire's natural beauty, and that its unique habitats and wildlife are nurtured.
-Salisbury is widely recognised as one of England's best places to live and acts as a base to discover it's surrounding countryside and heritage.
+Salisbury is widely recognised as one of England's best places to live and acts as a base to discover its surrounding countryside and heritage.

 It is great that we have got to the stage where the River Avon channel is being reopened and we can't wait to once again see fish and other wildlife back in this section of the river.